hw-product/fission-app-docs/app/views/docs/packager/_packager.md

 | Default value    | []        |

 The `runtime` directive describes a list (Array) of package names required to run the in-scope package.
-Valid values are any valid package name; valid packages can be provided by the system, or generated by Packager as dependent packages.
+Valid values are any valid package name available on the `target`:`platform`; valid packages can be provided by the system, or generated by Packager as custom dependency packages.

 #### Package Dependencies (`package`) {#packager-dependencies-package}

-_NOTE: this is an advanced concept; please proceed with caution._
+_NOTE: this is an advanced concept; please proceed with caution!_

 |                  |           |
 |------------------|-----------|